 - Financing up to 100% of the equipment value

-- Approval as fast as 2 days
+- Approvals as fast as 2 days

-Generally guaranteeing up to 85% of the loan, the SBA makes it possible for lenders to provide better interest rates and higher amounts of funding to businesses they otherwise would not give them to, or even consider lending to at all.
-SBA loans are essential for entrepreneurs and other small businesses that have found trouble qualifying for conventional funding.
+Guaranteeing up to 90% of the loan in some cases, the SBA makes it possible for lenders to provide better interest rates and higher amounts of funding to businesses they otherwise would not approve.
+SBA loans are essential for entrepreneurs and other small businesses that have trouble qualifying for conventional funding.

 - 5-25 year term lengths

-- Interest rates from 6%
+- Interest rates from 6.25%

-- Principal amounts from $5,000-$5,000,000
+- Principal amounts from $5,000-$5 million

-- Approval as fast as 30 days
+- Approvals as fast as 30 days

 - 3-18 month term lengths